johnfairh/site/sourcekit_cursorinfo.md

 cannot be talking about an extension per se because that is further up the hierarchy.

-Smart doc comment handling: if the decl has no doc comment then this is the place that looks up the tree for a 'conformance' with a doc comment.
+Doc comment handling: uses `ide::getDocumentationCommentAsXML()` which does the parent lookup, then does it again if it fails in a different way?
+Odd.

 Uses `PrintOptions::printQuickHelpDeclaration()` style for the annotated declaration field which is copied to the XML field, and also the fully-annotated